Mod-two cohomology rings of alternating groups: Generators, with respect to both products

-\begin{proof} An arbitrary element of $\mathcal{G}_q$ is of the form $m_1 \odot m_2$ where $m_1$ has scale one and $m_2$ has scale greater than or equal to two.
-We know that $m_1$ is a cup-monomial in $\gamma_{1,k;d}$ for $d$ the width of $m_1$ (this includes $1_d$ as a trivial cup-monomial).
-By Theorem~\ref{T:Ba}, $m_2$ is the image under transfer of a sum of Hopf ring monomials in $\gamma_{\ell, 2^{k}}^{\pm}$ and $\gamma_{1, 2^n;2^n}$.
-Applying Proposition~\ref{restrictiontransfer}, we have that the transfer product of $m_1$ with that sum is the image under restriction of $m_1 \odot m_2$. \end{proof}
+By Theorem~\ref{T:Ba}, $m_2$ is the image under transfer of a sum of Hopf semi-ring monomials in $\gamma_{\ell, 2^{k}}^{\pm}$ and $\gamma_{1, 2^n;2^n}$.
+Applying Proposition~\ref{restrictiontransfer}, we have that the image under restriction of $m_1 \odot m_2$ is the transfer product of the restriction of $m_1$ with that which transfers to $m_2$. \end{proof}